jneiva0/jn-scripts/README.md

 - Downloads the `.service` and `.timer` files from the repository.
 Code source originated from here: https://github.com/tailscale/tailscale/issues/1227#issuecomment-2166650995
 - Places the files in the `/etc/systemd/system` directory on a Debian/Ubuntu (systemd) system.
 - Enables and starts the systemd service and timer.
-- Cleans up after itself once the deployment is complete.

 ## How to use: